Counting Cycles with AI: Counting Cycles with AI: Computationally Efficient Equivalent Forms with Applications: Introduction

-In detail, for a symmetric $A\in\mathbb{R}^{n\times n}$ and integer $m \geq 3$, the order-$m$ cycle count (CC) statistic is As $C_m$ does not depend on the main diagonal of $A$, we assume $A_{ii} = 0$ for $1 \leq i \leq n$ for simplicity.
-In the special case where $A$ is the adjacency matrix of an undirected network (we call this the {\it binary case} below), $C_m / (2m)$ is the number of $m$-cycles in the network \cite{Jin2021optimal}.
-This is why we call $C_m$ the cycle count statistic.
-Cycle count statistics are useful in network analysis \citep{gao2017testing, Jin2021optimal, EstK, GOF}, covariance matrix testing \cite{Chen}, and estimating the spectrum for noisy low-rank matrices \cite{Kong}.
-Especially, high-order cycle count statistics are of interest, for they may yield better testing power or estimation accuracy than lower-order ones; see Section \ref{sec:simul}.
+Because of the restriction that $i_1, \ldots, i_m$ should be distinct, the above definition does not depend on the diagonal of $A$.
+Without loss of generality, we assume

+In the special case where $A$ is the adjacency matrix of an undirected network (which we refer to as the {\it binary case}), $C_m / (2m)$ is the number of $m$-cycles in the network \cite{Jin2021optimal}.
+This is why we call $C_m$ the term {\it cycle count statistics}.
-How to compute $C_m$ is known as a challenging problem.
-A {\it brute-force} approach is to compute $C_m$ using $m$-layers of for-loops (see (\ref{Defi:Cm})), but the resultant complexity is $O(n^m)$.
-For a less expensive approach, we may use the {\it combinatoric} approach \cite{harary1969graph, Russian}, where we express $C_m$ as the linear combination of finitely many terms, each has a computation cost much smaller than $O(n^m)$.
-For example, when $m = 8$, $C_8$ is a linear combination of $44$ terms (see Table \ref{tb:C8}).
-To compute these terms, one term (marked in blue) has a complexity of $O(n^4)$, all other terms have a complexity of $O(n^3)$.
-So using this formula, we can compute $C_m$ with a complexity of $O(n^4)$, which is much lower than that of the brute-force approach.

-In Table \ref{tb:C8}, 43 terms have a {\it succinct expressive algebraic (SEA)} form, and one remaining term (marked in blue) is a Full-Sum (FS) term (meaning no constraint on the $4$ indices over which we take the sum).
-In this paper, we may encounter many terms like these 43 terms; we call them {\it SEA} terms.
-Moreover, we call a FS term an {\it Incompressible FS (IFS) term} if we cannot rewrite it as a FS term with fewer layers of sum.
-The FS term marked in blue in Table \ref{tb:C8} is seen to be an IFS term.

-To solve the CEEF problem, the goal is derive a formula where we write $C_m$ as a linear combination of finite terms, each is a SEA term or an IFS term (ideally, we hope all terms are SEA terms; this is possible when $m \leq 7$, but impossible when $m \geq 8$).

-When $m$ is relatively small, we can derive such a formula {\it explicitly by hand}.
-For binary matrix $A$, \cite{harary1969graph} solved the case of $m = 4, 5$, \cite{Chang2003} solved the case of $m=6$, \cite{Movarraei2016} solved the case of $m = 7$, and (in a remarkable paper) \cite{Russian} solved the case of $3 \leq m \leq 13$.
-For general matrix $A$, \cite{Jin2021optimal} solved the case of $m = 3, 4$.
-Unfortunately, for larger $m$, deriving the formula by hand is no longer feasible.
-For instance, when $m = 12$, the formula for $C_m$ is a linear combination of 1900 terms.
-To derive the formula in such cases, we need delicate and extremely tedious calculations, and it is easy to make mistakes (e.g., as pointed out by \cite{Russian}, \cite{harary1969graph} made a mistake for the case of $m = 7$).
-For these reasons, such a task is simply too hard for human, and the problem remains a long-lasting unsolved problem.
+As a brute-force approach to computing $C_m$, we may use $m$ nested for-loops, but this incurs a computational complexity of $O(n^m)$.
+Alternatively, we may derive a formula that expresses $C_m$ as a linear combination of many easy-to-compute terms.
+Such a formula can substantially reduce the computation cost.
+Below, we present two examples.
+Let ${\bf 1}_n$ denote the $n$-dimensional vector of ones.
+For any $n\times n$ matrices $B$ and $C$, let $d(B)$ denote the diagonal matrix whose diagonal entries are the same as those in $B$, and let $B \circ C$ represent their Hadamard (or entry-wise) product, while $B\cdot C$ denotes the matrix multiplication.